init-js/qtrade-ca-scraper/README.md

 # qtrove

-Qtrove is a python package offering programmatic access to retrieve information from their accounts on qtrade.ca.
+Qtrove is a python package offering programmatic access to qtrade.ca accounts.
 This software is not affiliated in any way with qtrade.ca or its affiliates.

-There is no published API for qtrade.ca at the time of this writing, so this software retrieves the information by scraping the website.
-This has shortcomings of course, one of which being that it is prone to breaking if the website changes.
+There is no published API for qtrade.ca at the time of this writing, so this software pulls data from website content.
+We can expect some breakage as the website changes.

 Features Supported
 -------------------

 - Two-factor Auth prompt
+- (in progress) Account details / Acccounts listing (in progress)
+- (in progress) Account contents (Cash, Securities, Portfolio Value)

 Feature Roadmap
 -------------------

-- Account details / Acccounts listing (in progress)
-- Account contents (Cash, Securities, Portfolio Value)
 - Store credentials in password-protected file
 - Skip OTP ("remember this computer")
 - Buy ETFs